-Rick has nearly 20 years of experience in the wine and spirits industry.
-A graduate of Northern Illinois University, Rick has worked as a salesperson at the largest alcoholic beverage distributors in Illinois over the past two decades.
-His career in the liquor industry began in the fall of 1998, a couple of years after graduating from NIU.
+Rick Nesbitt has over 20 years of experience in the wine and spirits industry.
+He has worked as a salesperson at the largest alcoholic beverage distributors in Illinois over the past two decades.
+His career in the liquor industry began in the fall of 1998, a couple of years after graduating from Northern Illinois University.
 In his first alcoholic beverage sales role, he learned the basics of merchandising and executing wine floor programs at major chain stores.
 He quickly learned about the alcoholic beverage industry and excelled in his position but he wanted to learn the fine points of wine sales.
 He left Union Beverage and went on to become a sales representative in the Gallo Division of Romano Brothers Beverage Company.

 The Gallo salesperson training was widely considered to be the best in the industry.
 Therefore, Rick eagerly accepted the opportunity to learn the finer points of the beverage sales process.
 During his years selling Gallo brands, he excelled consistently, exceeding quotas while developing strong relationships with chain and independent accounts in the Chicago Metropolitan area.

 Over the years, corporate consolidation took its toll on the wine and spirits industry in the early 2000’s and continues to this day.
 A constant shuffling of alcoholic brands from one distributor to another had become commonplace in the business and created an unstable environment in the distribution arena.
 Our founder found himself the victim of a couple of mergers and product line changes.
 Some of these changes led to sales roles with bigger responsibility for markets that generated millions in sales at Johnson Brothers Liquor Company and ultimately Stoller Wholesale Wine & Spirits.
 Other changes resulted in layoffs or revenue fluctuations on a personal level but that was the nature of the business.